Often caused by an underlying condition, this loss of muscle control and coordination can impact movement, speech and swallowing.

-Some studies have indicated that aerobic exercise may be beneficial for some people with idiopathic ataxic syndromes.
+Some studies have found that aerobic and strength exercises may be beneficial for some people with ataxia.

-The challenges of living with ataxia or having a child with the condition may feel isolating or lead to depression and anxiety.
-Talking to a counselor or therapist might help.
-Engaging with a support group, either for ataxia or for the underlying condition, may also provide information and encouragement.
+Living with ataxia or having a child with the condition can be challenging.
+For some people, having ataxia may lead to depression and anxiety.
+Talking with a counselor or therapist might help.
+Joining a support group for ataxia or for a condition causing ataxia may provide information and encouragement.

 Support group members often know about the latest treatments and tend to share their own experiences.
-If you are interested, your health care provider might be able to recommend a group in your area.
+Your healthcare professional might be able to recommend a group in your area.

-You're likely to start by seeing your health care provider.
-In some cases, you may be referred to a neurologist.
+You're likely to start by seeing your healthcare professional.
+You may be referred to a neurologist.

 Here's some information to help you get ready for your appointment.

 When you make the appointment, ask if there's anything you need to do in advance, such as fasting before having a specific test.
-Make a list of:

 Take a family member or friend along, if possible, to help you remember the information you get.

-For ataxia, basic questions to ask your doctor include:
+For ataxia, basic questions to ask include:

 Don't hesitate to ask other questions.